borhenryk/startup_webpage/_posts/2015-02-24-qa_transformers.markdown

     </div>

     <div class="toright">
-        <p>Huggingface allows you to train your own language models and adapt them to specific downstream tasks such as Q&A, classification, text summary, etc. and then share them with the community.
+        <p align="justify">Huggingface allows you to train your own language models and adapt them to specific downstream tasks such as Q&A, classification, text summary, etc. and then share them with the community.
 I have provided 4 models for Polish and Dutch Q&A tasks (for SQuAD v1.0 and v2.0).
 You can also find benchmarks in the respective model cards on the huggingface page.</p>
     </div>
 </div>